Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 Pacing that prioritizes consent, nervous system capacity, and self-trust

-In-person in Scottsdale, AZ • Telehealth across AZ, CA, and MA
+In-person in Scottsdale, AZ • Telehealth across AZ, CA, MA and TX

 $200 / 55 minutes • depth-oriented trauma treatment • In-network with Aetna (other plans private pay; superbills available)